Y-chromosomal Adam: Method

 The time when Y-MRCA lived is determined by applying a molecular clock to human Y-chromosomes.
 In contrast to mitochondrial DNA (mtDNA), which has a short sequence of 16,000 base pairs, and mutates frequently, the Y chromosome is significantly longer at 60 million base pairs, and has a lower mutation rate.
 These features of the Y chromosome have slowed down the identification of its polymorphisms; as a consequence, they have reduced the accuracy of Y-chromosome mutation rate estimates.

 Methods of estimating the age of the Y-MRCA for a population of human males whose Y-chromosomes have been sequenced are based on applying the theories of molecular evolution to the Y chromosome.
 Unlike the autosomes, the human Y-chromosome does not recombine often with the X chromosome during meiosis, but is usually transferred intact from father to son; however, it can recombine with the X chromosome in the pseudoautosomal regions at the ends of the Y chromosome.
 Mutations occur periodically within the Y chromosome, and these mutations are passed on to males in subsequent generations.

 These mutations can be used as markers to identify shared patrilineal relationships.
 Y chromosomes that share a specific mutation are referred to as haplogroups.
-Y chromosomes within a specific haplogroup are assumed to share a common patrilineal ancestor who was the first to carry the defining mutation.
-(This assumption could be mistaken, as it is possible for the same mutation to occur more than once.)
+Men belonging to a specific Y-DNA haplogroup share a common patrilineal ancestor who was the first to carry the defining mutation.
 A family tree of Y chromosomes can be constructed, with the mutations serving as branching points along lineages.
 The Y-MRCA is positioned at the root of the family tree, as the Y chromosomes of all living males are descended from his Y chromosome.

 Researchers can reconstruct ancestral Y chromosome DNA sequences by reversing mutated DNA segments to their original condition.
 The most likely original or ancestral state of a DNA sequence is determined by comparing human DNA sequences with those of a closely related species, usually non-human primates such as chimpanzees and gorillas.
 By reversing known mutations in a Y-chromosome lineage, a hypothetical ancestral sequence for the MRCA, Y-chromosomal Adam, can be inferred.

 Determining the Y-MRCA's DNA sequence, and the time when he lived, involves identifying the human Y-chromosome lineages that are most divergent from each other—the lineages that share the fewest mutations with each other when compared to a non-human primate sequence in a phylogenetic tree.
 The common ancestor of the most divergent lineages is therefore the common ancestor of all lineages.